Yahoo Search Busca da Web

 1. In education in Ireland, a voluntary secondary school (or privately-owned secondary school; Irish: scoil dheonach) is a post-primary school that is privately owned and managed.
 Most are denominational schools, and the managers are often Catholic Church authorities, especially in the case of Catholic schools .

-3. A voluntary controlled school (VC school) is a state-funded school in England and Wales in which a foundation or trust (usually a Christian denomination) has some formal influence in the running of the school.
+5. A voluntary aided school (VA school) is a state-funded school in England and Wales in which a foundation or trust (usually a religious organisation) contributes to building costs and has a substantial influence in the running of the school.

-5. In education in Ireland, a voluntary secondary school (or privately-owned secondary school; Irish: scoil dheonach) is a post-primary school that is privately owned and managed.
+7. In education in Ireland, a voluntary secondary school (or privately-owned secondary school; Irish: scoil dheonach) is a post-primary school that is privately owned and managed.
 Most are denominational schools, and the managers are often Catholic Church authorities, especially in the case of Catholic schools.